-Designing the Org Chart
+Designing the org chart

-- Finance — budgeting, purchase tracking, reimbursements.
+- Finance covers budgeting, purchase tracking, and reimbursements.

-This matches how FIRST and veteran teams describe business: managing fundraising and sponsorships, applying for grants, handling order schedules and sub-system budgets, social media and public relations, travel itineraries, competition document submissions, and team uniforms.
+That split lines up with how FIRST and veteran teams describe business: managing fundraising and sponsorships, applying for grants, handling order schedules and sub-system budgets, social media and public relations, travel itineraries, competition document submissions, and team uniforms.

 Lead Mentors (adults)